A Word From The Distiller

 Once our fermentation is complete, we can add our wash to our 100% copper hybrid pot and column still.
 Another 8-hour process follows.
 We distill using three distilling plates - these plates act like percolators, purifying the distillate as it travels through the column.
 We have to be careful not to filter too much, as we can strip the flavour we worked so hard to craft.
 For comparison, a vodka distillation would use all 16-plates (vodka and whisky are very different in terms of taste!).
 We distill to roughly 75% abv or 150 proof.
 We let the spirit rest for some time before proofing with the purest water to 110 proof.

 Our "new-make" spirit is now ready for the longest part of its journey, the days and years it spends in a barrel.
 3-years minimum - Canada was the first country in the world to require a minimum age for whisky!
 We source our barrels from the only craft cooperage in North America - Kelvin Cooperage outside of Louisville, Kentucky.
 All of the barrels we're now purchasing are virgin casks.
 First, we had a combination of virgin and once-used casks (from Jack Daniels and Heaven Hill)!
 Now we use a combo of once-used barrels (used by us!) and virgin casks.
 The profile has been changing slightly over the years, and each batch is getting better than the last.
 Despite all that we've learned since filling our first barrel 5 years ago, there is no well of knowledge more profound than that of whisky, and I can't wait to spend another five years learning and crafting this beautiful spirit.

-Pour out a drum and kick back as you watch this carefully crafted spirit grow from batch to batch.
+Pour out a dram and kick back as you watch this carefully crafted spirit grow from batch to batch.